Codecademy-Curriculum/MinimalAPI/lessons/outlines/Lesson 1_lesson_outline.md

 ### Narrative Summary

-This exercise shows how Minimal APIs let you capture values like IDs directly from the URL.
+This exercise shows how Minimal APIs allows to capture values like IDs directly from the URL.
 Unlike frameworks that require route decorators, Minimal APIs bind parameters directly in the method signature.
 * Create a route like `/items/{id}` using `MapGet()`.
 * Explain how `{id}` binds to a parameter.
 * Add route constraint `/items/{id:int}`.
-* Show return based on ID: simulate a fake lookup.
+* Show return based on ID

 ### Instructions

 **Checkpoint 1:** Create a GET endpoint with a route parameter named `{id}` and test it using values like `/api/items/123` or `/api/items/abc123`